Residency Program FAQ

 How is the call schedule?
 Are you affected by the ACGME Common Program Requirements?

 The call schedule is great!
-PGY-1 residents do five nights of night float during each month of the Family Medicine Service, Maternal Child Health Service, and the ICU.
+PGY-1 residents do five nights of night float during each month of the Family Medicine Service, Perinatal & Child Health Service, and the ICU.
 For those months, that is the only overnight call.
 There is no call during the Surgery or ED rotations.
 For the Inpatient Pediatric rotation, overnight call is shared with a fellow PGY-1 resident from West Suburban.
 PGY-2 residents are on call roughly three nights per month, while PGY-3 residents are on call less than that.
 Senior residents also do five nights of night float in the ICU per year.

 We strictly adhere to the ACGME common program requirements, and often, have even stricter internal requirements.